1. Home

 Massachusetts SMART Program

-Launched in 2018, the Solar Massachusetts Renewable Target (SMART) program also allows homeowners to generate separate renewable energy credits (REC) for the power they produce and send to the grid.
+Launched in 2018, the Solar Massachusetts Renewable Target (SMART) program was how homeowners generated renewable energy credits for the power they produce and sent to the grid.

 Go Solar in Massachusetts Today